-Whether you’re signing up for a camp to improve in field hockey, lacrosse, softball, squash, swim, or tennis, each experience is built upon the same core values: excellence, fun, development, safety, and sportsmanship.
+Whether you’re signing up for a camp to improve in field hockey, lacrosse, tennis, softball, soccer, volleyball, or squash each experience is built upon the same core values: excellence, fun, development, safety, and sportsmanship.

 Everything that we do throughout all of our camps, we do it with excellence in mind.
 From the moment you register for one of our awesome experiences, we want to make sure you receive top-notch service and do nothing but enjoy yourself all the way through until it’s time to check out and head home.

 That’s why we put so much time and effort in providing fantastic customer service, along with hiring and training a dedicated and energetic staff to help deliver a progressive curriculum at the nicest facilities in town.

 The focus is improving your game on the field, court, or in the pool, but we know that one of the main reasons why you signed up for camp is because you love that particular sport!
 After all, we’re talking about a game here, and games are supposed to be fun.
 A great camp is always fun, and we ensure that there are plenty of opportunities to meet and form lasting friendships with other campers.

 Not all camps have a concrete plan in place so campers can feel as if they make tangible progress in such a short period of time.
 We do, though.

 We take things like goal-setting very seriously and promote a low camper-to-coach ratio on purpose so our staff is able to provide the individual attention needed for all campers to reach those short-term goals, while also setting them up for success with regard to whatever their long-term goals may be.